Multiple Subject Credential

 Daytime programs that use district facilities for university coursework and field experiences.
 Teacher candidates move through the program as a cohort with courses and clinical experiences "blocked" together for each of the three phases of the program.
 Partnerships allow candidates to experience the culture of a school and the cycle of the school year.

 Similar to a Partnership but also includes district professional development, guaranteed employment upon successful program completion and other special perks.
 To find out more about the difference between residency cohorts and other cohorts, check out our video.

 - Central Teacher Residency: focused on trauma informed and social emotional learning

 - Contact: Brooke Berrios email@example.com

 - Fresno FuTuRe Residency: focused on STEM preparation

 - Contact: Jeanie Behrend firstname.lastname@example.org

-- Sanger STaR Residency: focused on UDL preparation
+- Sanger STaR Residency: focused on Universal Design for Learning

 Work toward earning your Multiple Subject credential while teaching in your own classroom.

-Applications for Spring 2019 will be accepted for submission from September 4 through October 12, 2018.
+Applications for Fall 2019 will be accepted for submission from February 1 through March 15, 2019.
 Get a head start on the application process and meet with an advisor.